 Q Question Response

 10 Do you believe that the Yes, at the current time we believe that all relevant options

 Workgroup has considered have been considered.

 all the options and potential

 alternatives for island nodes

 classed as part of the Main

 Interconnected Transmission

 System (MITS) and those

 classed as local?
 If not, what

 other options would you like

 the Workgroup to consider

 and why?

 11 Do you believe that the Yes, at the current time we believe that all relevant options

 Workgroup has considered have been considered.

 all relevant options and

 potential alternatives for how

-the global locational security factor could be applied to
+the global locational security

+factor could be applied to

 island connections with little

 or no redundancy?
 If not,

 what other options would

 you like the Workgroup to

 consider and why?

 12 Do you believe that the Yes, at the current time we believe that all relevant options

 Workgroup has sufficiently have been considered.

-considered the options and

-potential alternatives for how
+considered the options and potential alternatives for how

 the expansion factor (i.e. unit

 cost) for sub-sea cables

 and/or radial HVDC circuits

 forming part of an island

 connection should be

 calculated for inclusion in the

 TNUoS charging

 calculation?
 If not, please

 provide suggestions with an

-40 associated justification.
-Was at the assessed floor and half-over that all relevant on floor
+associated justification.

-13 Do you consider that the Yes, at the current time we believe that all relevant options have been considered.
+13 Do you consider that the Yes, at the current time we believe that all relevant options

-Workgroup has adequately considered all relevant nave been considered.
+Workgroup has adequately have been considered.

+considered all relevant

 options and alternatives for

 an anticipatory application of

 the MITS definition to island

 nodes?
 If not, please

 provide suggestions with an

 associated justification.